TRUBDUBZ/RoppersNetworkingCourse/Sans-IntroLayer1.md

     2. Data Link
     1. Physical

-  - The osi model divides networking protocols into 7 layers, each representing a layer of encapsulation between the highest level. (an application) and the lowest level (physical signals)
+  - The OSI model divides networking protocols into 7 layers, each representing a layer of encapsulation between the highest level. (an application) and the lowest level (physical signals)

   - Many devices do not need to communicate at all layers. e.g. a network switch doesn't need to understand HTTP